hliulab/unifyimmun/README.md

 The input data should be a CSV file with three columns named `tcr`, `peptide`, and `HLA`, representing the TCR CDR3 sequence, peptide sequence, and HLA sequence, respectively.

 ## Usage
-#### The training data for pHLA and pTCR is located in the "data" directory.
-The model code, as well as the training and testing scripts, can be found in the "source" directory.
-Models saved during the training process will be stored in the "trained model" directory.
+The training data for pHLA and pTCR is stored in the <kbd>data</kbd> folder.
+The source code for UnifyImmun model, as well as the training and testing scripts, are in the <kbd>source</kbd> folder.
+The trained models are stored in the <kbd>trained model</kbd> folder.

 ### Model Training
-UnifyImmun's training process is structured into four sequential phases to ensure the model's proper function and optimization.
-Each phase is designed to work in conjunction with the others to achieve the best predictive performance.
+UnifyImmun's training process is structured into four sequential steps to ensure the model's proper function and optimization.
+Each steo is designed to work in conjunction with other steps to achieve the best predictive performance.

-1. Phase 1: HLA Model Part 1
-Begin the training process with the HLA model's first part.
+Step 1: Begin the training process using the pHLA binding data.

 `python source/step-1-HLA_1.py`

-3. Phase 2: TCR Model Part 1
-Continue with the TCR model's first part.
+Step 2: Train the model using the pTCR binding data.

 `python source/step-2-TCR_1.py`

-4. Phase 3: HLA Model Part 2
-Proceed to the HLA model's second part.
+Step 3: Proceed the training process using pHLA binding data.

 `python source/step-3-HLA_2.py`

-5. Phase 4: TCR Model Part 2
-Complete the training with the TCR model's second part.
+Phase 4: Complete the training using pTCR binding data.

 `python source/step-4-TCR_2.py`

 ### Model Testing
 After training, the model's performance can be evaluated using the following test scripts.
-HLA Binding Specificity Test
-Test the HLA model using the provided script.

-TCR Binding Specificity Test
+>HLA Binding Specificity Test
-Test the TCR model using the provided script.

 `python HLA_test.py`

+>TCR Binding Specificity Test
 `python TCR_test.py`

-Hyperparameter Tuning
+## Hyperparameter Tuning
-For fine-tuning the model to your specific dataset or requirements, you may need to adjust the hyperparameters within the Python scripts.
-Hyperparameters can include learning rate, batch size, number of epochs, and other model-specific parameters.
+If transfer the model using your custom dataset, you may need to adjust the hyperparameters within the Python scripts.
+Hyperparameters include learning rate, batch size, number of epochs, and other model-specific parameters.

-To modify the hyperparameters:

-Open the relevant Python script in a text editor or IDE.
-Locate the section where hyperparameters are defined.
-Adjust the hyperparameter values according to your needs.
-Save the changes to the script.
-Re-run the training and testing scripts to apply the new hyperparameters.
 Note: Ensure that the file paths and script names provided in the commands match those in your project directory.
 The source/ directory and script names like HLA_test.py and TCR_test.py are placeholders and should be replaced with the actual paths and filenames used in your implementation.

 ## Customizing Output